Fat Duck's Blumenthal to dish out burgers, pizza at Heathrow

 "The food offering in airports has improved that much - it used to be such a treat in business class to use the lounge but in fact you get much better food in general outside the lounges now than inside."

-Blumenthal said a previous stab at populist cuisine when he revamped the menues for some outlets of The Little Chef chain of British roadside restaurants had collapsed over business differences.
+Blumenthal said a previous stab at populist cuisine when he revamped the menus for some outlets of The Little Chef chain of British roadside restaurants had collapsed over business differences.

 In addition to his three-star Michelin restaurant in the Berkshire county town of Bray, Blumenthal runs a "gastropub" in Bray and a luxury eatery at the Mandarin Oriental Hyde Park Hotel in London.